coderschool/codercomm-fe/docs/steps/02-authentication-system.md

 /**
  * Blank Layout: Renders only the child route's content.
- * Useful for pages like Login, Register, 404 that don't need the main header/nav.
+ * Useful for pages like Login, 404 that don't need the main header/nav.
  */
 function BlankLayout() {
   // Outlet renders the matched child route component